Vibration Severity Checker - ISO 10816 / 20816 Zone Classification for Rotating Equipment

 - Measurement instrument is calibrated and has adequate frequency range for the machine speed.

-- ISO machine group classification is correctly selected for the equipment type and mounting.
+- Legacy ISO 10816-1 machine class is correctly selected for the equipment type and mounting.

 - Velocity readings are broadband RMS values measured in the 10-1000 Hz frequency range.